Singapore Sign Language: Oral approach

 Children with hearing impairments receive education through the oral approach method at Canossian School (or CS; it was formerly known as Canossian School for the Hearing Impaired).
 The Directory of Services for the Disabled states that students at CS are taught using the Natural Auditory-Oral Philosophy, which emphasises the use of audition.
 Teaching is done without any form of signs or sign language.
 Hearing-impaired pupils in general public schools access the school curriculum through speech, in the same environment like their hearing classmates.

 The technological progress and development of hearing aids and cochlear implants allow hearing-impaired children to participate in class.
 Additional therapy programmes provided by schools and other specialised institutions, as in the case of CSHI with their Audio Verbal Therapy (AVT) or the Listen and Talk programme at the Singapore General Hospital, aim to improve performance of hearing-impaired children in a beneficial setting.
 The Listen and Talk Programme uses the Auditory-Verbal approach, which helps children access speech and language primarily through auditory input.
 It allows to integrate affected children in mainstream schools so that their hearing classmates function as important language models in their learning process.

 Sign approach

 American Sign Language (ASL) was introduced to Singapore's deaf community by Lim Chin Heng, in 1974.
 Lim Chin Heng was instructed by Peng Tsu Ying and additionally studied English and ASL at Gallaudet University in the United States.
 During that period, mainstream education in Singapore shifted from a diverse to a uniform language teaching system.
-English was promoted as the language of instruction in Singaporean schools, and therefore ASL served as a medium of instruction.
+English was promoted as the language of instruction in Singaporean schools, and ASL served as a medium of instruction.
 ASL is still used in Singapore today.

 Signing Exact English (SEE-II) is not a language itself but a sign coded version of English, meaning it utilises the vocabulary of ASL with the English grammar.